pikapods/docs.pikapods.com/manage/backup.md

 $ restic restore XXXXXXX
 ```

+To restore the data to a new pod:

+1. Add new empty pod and enable [database](/manage/database) and [file access](/manage/files).
+2. Stop this empty pod.
+Data in this pod will be removed.
+3. In the database, remove all tables and import the SQL dump from the backup .
+4. Using SFTP, put back all the files.
+Remove any existing files in the process.
+5. Start the new pod and check the [logs](/manage/debug) for potential errors

+Some pods don't use a database or don't use files.
+In this case those steps can be skipped.
+You may also need to
+adjust env vars.
+Those aren't contained in the Restic backup.

 ### Cost and Security

 This section has additional steps you can take to secure your backups and S3 storage account.